VaggNikolo/Systems_Security_ECDH_RSA/README.md

 Decryption: Decrypt ciphertext files using RSA private keys.
 Performance Analysis: Compare the performance of RSA encryption and decryption with different key lengths in terms of computational time and memory usage.

-### Requirements

-GMP Library: The tool uses the GMP library for handling large integers required in RSA cryptography.

 ### Usage